-When asked, "When you were first diagnosed, did the health care provider explain your diagnosis in a way you understood?"-with response options including "not explained," "not explained in a way I understood," and "explained in a way I understood" - most respondents (65%-83%) indicated that their provider explained the diagnosis in an understandable manner.
-However, a substantial proportion (17%-35%) reported that the explanation was either unclear or entirely absent (Table 2).
-Among individuals with COPD, more women than men reported not receiving any explanation of their diagnosis (not explained at all; 27% versus 18%, p=0.0381).
-Conversely, more men than women reported receiving an explanation they did not understand (16% versus 9%).
-In the BE group, more women reported either not receiving an explanation or receiving one they did not understand compared to men (14% versus 8% for both).
+When asked, "When you were first diagnosed, did the healthcare provider explain your diagnosis in a way you understood?"-with response options including "not explained," "not explained in a way I understood," and "explained in a way I understood"-most respondents (65-83%) indicated that their provider explained the diagnosis in an understandable manner.
+However, a substantial proportion (17-35%) reported that the explanation was either unclear or entirely absent (Table 2).
+Among individuals with COPD, more women than men reported not receiving any explanation of their diagnosis (not explained at all; 27% vs. 18%, p=0.0381).
+Conversely, more men than women reported receiving an explanation they did not understand (16% vs. 9%).
+In the BE group, more women reported either not receiving an explanation or receiving one they did not understand compared to men (14% vs. 8% for both).

-The frequency of pulmonary health care provider visits was similar across conditions and sexes, with 2 or more visits per year being the most common (Table 2).
-Educational brochures and verbal consultations were the most provided resources, though 37%-46% of respondents reported receiving no resources (Supplemental Table 1 in the online supplement).
+The frequency of pulmonary healthcare provider visits was similar across conditions and sexes, with two or more visits per year being the most common (Table 2).
+Educational brochures and verbal consultations were the most provided resources, though 37-46% of respondents reported receiving no resources (Supplemental Table 1).